 South Mountain’s ability to balance art, craft, and science results from the security and simplicity of single entity responsibility.
 The full integration of architecture, building, interiors, engineering, and renewable energy resides in one office, dedicated to pulling toward one bottom line: yours.
 It’s fundamentally different from anything you will find elsewhere.

-If there seems to be a good match, and you decide to work with SMC, both parties sign a design agreement to begin the project in earnest.
+If there seems to be a good match, and you decide to work with SMCo, both parties sign a design agreement to begin the project in earnest.

-While one of our five architects shepherds each project through design and construction, an SMC project is entirely a team effort, with many individuals playing important roles during the design and construction.
+While one of our five architects shepherds each project through design and construction, an SMCo project is entirely a team effort, with many individuals playing important roles during the design and construction.

 The best design tool is the act of experiencing a building